fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 Note: In the local cluster the domain name will be localhost.
 When deploying to Azure (or another cloud provider) you can apply your own CNAME rule to customize it.

 Traefik routing rules in Service Fabric are resolved from Service manifests extensions configuration (with prefix "traefik.").
 In order to customize the routing we need to modify the ServiceManifest.xml files of our previously deployed Store app.
+For a list of all possible extension value check the [documentation](https://master--traefik-docs.netlify.com/configuration/backends/servicefabric/#available-labels)

 1. Set Product API route to be /api/product by editing the ServiceManifest.xml file.
 To do so add an extension to the service definition to tell Traefik that all requests to /api/product should be binded to this service
     ```xml